planedatabase/planedatabase/README.md

 <p align=center> I have bad memory.
 If I can't remember something please be patient.
   <br> I block freely!
 It is nothing personal. </p>

-  <p align=center>I am uncomfortable with: Lairy/airpack shippers, pro/darkshippers, and endogenics.
+  <p align=center>I am uncomfortable with: Lairy/airpack shippers, pro/darkshippers, endogenics, and big fans of Steve Cobs II or mephone4(/srs. it may seem silly, but I have my reasons.) .
 Ponytown user batisKRAZY. </p>

   <p align=center> more likely TBA </p>